Metal to Wigner-Mott insulator transition in two-leg ladders: Transitions out of the metallic theory

-The most important symmetry for our purposes will be the conservation of crystal momentum.
+An important symmetry for our purposes will be the conservation of crystal momentum.
 The total charge mode $\theta_{\rho+}$ has an accompanying momentum of $q_{F1} + q_{F2}$, while the relative charge mode has an accompanying momentum of $q_{F1} - q_{F2}$.
-While $q_{F1} + q_{F2}$ is constrained to be a rational multiple of $2\pi$ by the Luttinger sum rule, Eq.~\ref{eqn:Luttinger}, $q_{F1} - q_{F2}$ is incommensurate absent fine tuning.
-Thus the conservation of crystal momentum will mean that any operator allowed to be added to the C2S2 theory cannot contain terms with the relative charge mode $\theta_{\rho-}$.
-We can thus freely increase the relevance of terms involving $\theta_{\rho+}$ by increasing the energy penalty paid for fluctuations of the $\theta_{\rho \pm}$ fields without worrying that in doing so we will gap out the relative charge mode before the total charge.
-This can be thought of as the one-dimensional version of ``avoiding hotspots" in order to observe a continuous metal to WM transition of the type described in \cite{musser_theory_2021}.
+While $q_{F1} + q_{F2}$ is constrained to be a rational multiple of $2\pi$ by the Luttinger sum rule, Eq.~(\ref{eqn:Luttinger}), $q_{F1} - q_{F2}$ is incommensurate in the absence of fine tuning.
+Thus, the conservation of crystal momentum will mean that any operator allowed to be added to the C2S2 theory cannot contain terms with the relative charge mode $\theta_{\rho-}$.
+With these constraints, we show in Appendix \ref{app:most_relevant_operators} that the most relevant operators in the metallic C2S2 theory will be the umklapp operator and the operators $\cos(2\phi_{\rho-})\cos(2\phi_{\sigma-})$ and $\cos(2\phi_{\rho-})\cos(2\theta_{\sigma\pm})$, where these must be added together in an $\mathrm{SU}(2)$ invariant way.
+The latter operator is the four-fermion $W$ operator discussed in Ref. \cite{sheng_spin_2009}, which mixes right- and left-moving fermions at different Fermi points.
+We will henceforth refer to it as $\sc{O}_{\mathrm{W}}$.

-More technically the generic Lagrangian in the charge sector of the C2S2 phase is given by:

-with $A$ and $B$ some real, symmetric, positive-definite matrices whose entries can be deduced starting from a generic microscopic model \cite{mishmash_continuous_2015}.
-Here $\vec{\theta}^T_\rho = (\theta_{\rho+}, \theta_{\rho-})$ and $\vec{\phi}^T_\rho = (\phi_{\rho+}, \phi_{\rho-})$ and the time derivative term is enforced by the commutation relations in Eq.~\ref{eqn:comm_relations}.
-We now imagine rescaling the parameters of the theory such that